mayadata-io/culture/job-roles/lead-engineer.md

 - Track our marketing and sales activities.
 Encourage participation and participate at conferences, write blog articles, tweet etc.

 ### Project Management
-- Keeping eye on your team's JIRA and keeping it healthy.
+- Keeping an eye on your team's JIRA and keeping it healthy.
 - Project level tracking for execution completion within time.
 - Lead/partcipate in internal project review meeting.
 - Helping in risk mitigation for project execution.